 In 2017 I performed a short postdoctoral research at Charles University (Prague) to investigate on consequences of autopolyploidy, hosted by Dr. Zuzana Münzbergová.

-At the present time (2018-2019) I am performing a postdoctoral possition at Stellenbosch University (South Africa) working in the AFBA project (A Functional Biogeography of the Antarctic) hosted by Dr. Jaco Le roux (Macquarie University, Australia), Prof. Bettine Jansen van Vuuren (Johannesburgh University, South Africa), Dr. Cang Hui (Stellenbosch University, South Africa) and Prof. Steven Chown (Monash University, Australia).
+In 2018-2020 I performed a postdoctoral possition at Stellenbosch University (South Africa) working in the AFBA project (A Functional Biogeography of the Antarctic) hosted by Dr. Jaco Le roux (Macquarie University, Australia), Prof. Bettine Jansen van Vuuren (Johannesburgh University, South Africa), and Dr. Cang Hui (Stellenbosch University, South Africa).

 Motivated by the study of evolution and conservation of biodiversity, in 2001 I began to carry out naturalistic expeditions through the Pyrenees and Iberian Peninsula, which later spread throughout the Canary Islands, North Africa and the Western Paleartic and now I am especially interested in island systems (e.g Macaronesia, Galápagos, Madagascar, sub-antarctic islands).
 A meeting of several Iberian naturalists catalyzed the formation of the CNAE in 2014, and the consequent naturalist expeditions.